mikecosentino/Screenshots/README.md

 1. Mount your MinUI SD card.
 2. Download the latest release from [GitHub releases](https://github.com/mikecosentino/Screenshots/releases).
 It will be named `Screenshots.pak.zip`.
+3. Create the folder `/Tools/$PLATFORM/Screenshots.pak.`
-3. Copy the zip file to `/Tools/$PLATFORM/Screenshots.pak.zip`.
+4. Copy the zip file to `/Tools/$PLATFORM/Screenshots.pak.zip`.
 4. Extract the zip in place, then delete the zip file.
 5. Confirm that there is a `/Tools/$PLATFORM/Screenshots.pak/launch.sh` file on your SD card.
 6. Unmount your SD Card and insert it into your MinUI device.